PygmalionAI/paphos-backend/README.md

 This is the backend for the official Pygmalion service.

 Very early work-in-progress, not usable in any capacity.
+Also my first time writing Go, so very likely non-idiomatic.

 ## Contributing